Sebastian Copeland: Recent activities

 Copeland is a mountain and climbing enthusiast.

 In 2005, Sebastian co-organized a media initiative in the Arctic with Global Green USA in defense of the Inuit's cultural loss to climate change.
 After two trips to Antarctica, in 2006 and 2007, he decided to try to combine fine art photography, adventure and environmental concerns.
 In 2007, Copeland released his first book Antarctica: The Global Warning followed in 2009 with Antarctica: A Call To Action.

 In 2013, in Copeland completed his second documentary, Across The Ice: The Greenland Victory March.

 In 2015, Copeland published his third monogram, Arctica: The Vanishing North published by teNeues, representing 10 years of Arctic travel.
 Arctica is a comprehensive visual record of the North Pole, including a foreword by Sir Richard Branson and accompanying texts by Andrew J. Weaver, Dr. Ted Scambos, Mayor Eric Garcetti, Sheila Watt-Cloutier and Børge Ousland.
 Copeland was named Photographer of the Year by the Tokyo Int'l Photo Awards for this book.

 In 2018, Copeland was given a public exhibit by the French Senate.
 The show of eighty panels seen by an estimated four million visitors over four months along the gates of the Luxembourg gardens in Paris.

-Copeland currently lives in Los Angeles.
-He continues to lead expeditions to remote parts of the world to which he hopes will increase awareness of global warming.
+As of 2025, Copeland resides in Los Angeles, California.
+He organizes and leads ongoing polar and desert expeditions aimed at documenting climate change impacts through photography.